pubnub/pubnub-mcp-server/resources/sdk_docs/go_publish-and-subscribe.md

 ```
 1

 ```

 ## Unsubscribe all

-Unsubscribe from all channels and all channel groups.
+Unsubscribe from all channels and channel groups.

 ### Method(s)